-A sign appeared to the Roman Emperor Constantine as a light in the noon-day sky.
-At the same time, he heard the words, In Hoc Signo Vinces (In this sign you shall conquer).
+A particular bright light appeared in the noon-day sky over 1,700 years ago just before the Battle of Milvian Bridge, an important crossing point over the river Tiber, northern Rome.
+The Roman Emperor Constantine saw this and at the same time, heard the words "In Hoc Signo Vinces" (In this sign you shall conquer).
 He took this as a sign from God and decided the shape drawn by the light should be an emblem for his military.
 This emblem became known as Labarum.

 The shape he saw was of a flaming cross - "a long spear, overlaid with gold".
 It had a cross bar and "on the top of the whole was fixed a wreath of gold and precious stones, and within this the symbol of the Saviour's name, two letters indicating the name of Christ by means of the initial letters, the letter 'X' intersection 'P' at the centre."

 The Greek word for Christ is Christos and the Greek lettering is Χριστος.
 The first letter 'Χ' (chi, shaped like the St. Andrew's Cross) and the second letter 'ρ' (rho), form the monogram of Christ.
 Add to this Alpha (Α) and Omega (Ω) and we have a complete acronym for the words of Jesus: "I am the Alpha and Omega".
 (See Alpha & Omega Cross.)

-However, the timing of witnessing the sign was significant; it was 27th October 312, the day before an important battle on Milvian Bridge in Rome, which he won.
+The timing of witnessing the sign was significant; it was 27 October 312, the day before an important battle on Milvian Bridge, which he won.
 Since chi and rho form the monogram of Christ, he understood it was a sign from the Christian God and thenceforth Constantine became more tolerant of Christianity.